LakshayK0804/Key_Logger/README.md

 Please use this application very craefully and i will not be responsible for any actions done by the user using my application
 [Whether is ti to the harm of someone or for the benefit] [Please do not copy my code!]
+For using Please run the deploy key program...
+Thank you for using my keylogger!
+Cheers,
+Lakshay